Frederic-LM/Sort-Me-Down/README.md

 | **Active Download (Unlocked File)** | The script might move the incomplete file. | **Potentially problematic.** You could end up with a partial file in your library.
 This is less common. |
 | **Stale File Check** | Not implemented. | The script is simpler but relies entirely on OS locking for safety. |

-Bangbang  does **not** have a "stale file" logic.
-It relies on the operating system's file locking in order to prioritizes Maximum Throughput
-For its intended purpose, the current implementation is reasonably safe.
+## For its intended purpose, the current implementation is reasonably safe.
 The most common scenario (a locked file) is handled gracefully by the existing error-catching logic.

 ---
 📜 License